KrailOrg/krail/README.md

 #Limitations

-Not fully thread-safe where it needs to be
+Not fully thread-safe where it needs to be<br>
+Would not work in a [clustered environment](https://github.com/davidsowerby/krail/issues/425)

 # Status